microsoft/jbpf/docs/emulator.md

 **JBPF Emulator** is a testing framework that lets you test *codelets* by writing and running Python scripts.
 It’s especially useful for validating your logic without deploying it into a real runtime environment.

-This README explains:
-- What the emulator does
-- How to build it (dummy and custom versions)
-- How to add your own hooks and helpers
-- How to run tests using the emulator

----

 ## What Is the Emulator?

 Think of the emulator as a standalone binary that acts like the JBPF runtime.
 You build it once for your project and then use Python scripts to simulate and test JBPF codelets.